 which could result in many more common service-oriented projects, and much improved interfaith relations.

-Thoughts on Contemplating the Everyday Circumstances of Community Life
+Thinking Carefully About the Everyday Circumstances of Community Life

 at this Critical Time